dahliamalkhi/dahliamalkhi.github.io/_posts/2022-07-11-fin-plus-bev.md

 Enter **Fino**,
-an embedding of Blind Order-Fairness in DAG-based BFT Consensus that leverages the DAG structure to completely forego the need for share verification, users fast secret-sharing during steady-state, and falls back to threshold crypto during a period of network instability.
+an embedding of Blind Order-Fairness in DAG-based BFT Consensus that leverages the DAG structure to completely forego the need for share verification, works with (fast) secret-sharing during steady-state, and falls back to threshold crypto during a period of network instability.
 That is, Fino works without VSS and is optimistically fast.
 Importantly, in Fino the DAG transport does not need to be materially modified.